open-ephys/commutator-docs/source/sma-commutator/user-guide/digital-control/bonsai-miniscope-automate.rst

 #.
 Download and configure Bonsai:

-    ..
-TODO:: Finishing modifying this for automating the miniscope commutation

     #. `Download and Install Bonsai <https://bonsai-rx.org/docs/articles/installation.html>`_ if you haven't already
     #.
 Open Bonsai and `install the necessary package <https://bonsai-rx.org/docs/articles/packages.html>`_: *Bonsai.StarterPack* and *Bonsai.Miniscope*
     #.
-Blah
+Download and open the .bonsai file (also known as workflow) for automating commutation using data from the miniscope’s on-board IMU sensor

         .. raw:: html